Our Curriculum

 Reading

 Children will receive a reading book from school, matched to their reading ability, which they should read every day.
 When they have read it sufficiently well to understand and comprehend what they have read, they will take the Accelerated Reader quiz in school, which will enable them to see their ongoing reading progress.
-Please also encourage them to read their own books, comics and magazines at home as well, to develop a love of reading and to experience a range of authors and genres.
+Please also encourage them to read their own books, comics and magazines at home as well, to develop a love of reading and to experience a range of authors and genres - some of these, they may be able to take a quiz on too!

 A visit to a local library can be an amazing experience and enables children to be exposed to an extensive collection of books and resources.
 Find out more information and details about your local library at the link below.